 Believe it or not there are a few different kitchen layouts to choose from when designing your tiny house.
 A kitchen can be a very personal thing and no matter the size it generally becomes the heart of the home.
 Even people turning to a minimalist lifestyle and living in a tiny house must also eat.
-Just like in a traditional house, the kitchen often takes on the personality of the those using it.
+Just like in a traditional house, the kitchen often takes on the personality of those using it.
 I have seen 100’s of kitchen designs and wanted to share just a few with you to show the wide range available to incorporate into your future tiny home.

 Tiny Homes are known for their minimalist reputation and some homeowners completely embrace this concept, even when it comes to the kitchen.
-You can’t get much more minimal then this space from Tiny House Building Company.
+You can’t get much more minimal than this space from Tiny House Building Company.
 It’s a great example of adding just what you need and nothing more.
 They even managed to include a washing machine!

-If you are interested in a super minimal kitchen you can always forgo the traditional appliances and use counter-top cooking methods such as a toaster oven, burners or a crock-pot.
+If you are interested in a super minimal kitchen, you can always forgo the traditional appliances and use counter-top cooking methods such as a toaster oven, burners, or a crock-pot.
 For more information about these small appliances check out our article Cooking in a Tiny House Kitchen.

 This leads us to the next question.
-Where should the kitchen be placed in your home.
+Where should the kitchen be placed in your home?
 You have a few options here too.
 As we’ve seen it goes great at the end of the house but also works well in the middle, galley style.
 Modern Tiny Living did it right by incorporating a long bar for seating or food prep along the opposite wall of the kitchen.

 Another example of a kitchen placed at the end of the home is Wind Rivers' Triton.
 This is also one for the minimalist.
 A great use of space, it’s open and provides everything you need to cook a meal.

 Another interesting idea is not only to place your kitchen at the end of your home but raise it up the way that Incredible Tiny Homes did with their Coastal Cottage.
-This little kitchen is super minimal and built to house a pull out sofa/bed.
+This little kitchen is super minimal and built to house a pull-out sofa/bed.